emdio/GnugoAnalyse/README.txt

 leaves the result of the analysis in /analysed -sendGmailAttachment.py: it takes the files in /analysed and with the info stored in data_file.txt sends an email with the analysed files attached

+Known issues:
+-The "subject" field remains empty when the email with the analysed game is received